WSU-SUMMER-2020/CS1410-example-programs/README.md

 To compile and run these example programs:
 * Open the terminal in the folder where the program you want to compile resides
-* If you war on Windows run:
+* If you are on Windows run:
 ```
 wsl
 ```